danielsauter/rapid-android-development/networking.md

 To make the marbles for this game look three-dimensional, we’ll load an image that provides us with the image texture we need for the desired effect.
 We’ll use Processing’s [`PImage` class][20]  again to store the image.We can load `gif`, `jpg`, `tga`, and `png` images using the `loadImage()`.
 We are going to use a [PNG-formatted image][21] because it supports a transparent background.
 With a transparent background, the image will appear to float on the surface of the game board without the background color showing up as a rectangle as the marble moves across it. `PImage` also offers us a `tint()` method, which we can use to create two differently [colored marbles][22] from one image.

 The sketch we are going to build is identical on both devices with the exception of the value assigned to the variable `remoteAddress`, which points to the other Android device.
-This time we’ll send a few more values via OSC compared with the earlier <!--ref linkend="code.wifi.osc.android.drawing-->—seven instead of three, including the position of the marble, its speed, the position of each target, and the score for each player.
+This time we’ll send a few more values via OSC compared with the earlier [Networking/WiFiDataExchangeAndroidDrawing/WiFiDataExchangeAndroidDrawing.pde](../networking.html#codenetworkingwifidataexchangeandroiddrawingwifidataexchangeandroiddrawingpde)—seven instead of three, including the position of the marble, its speed, the position of each target, and the score for each player.
 OSC allows us to mix the data types we send within one message, so we’ll send four floating point values followed by three integers and determine a valid OSC message using the `checkTypetag(ffffiii)` method.

 To assign random positions to the marbles and targets when the app starts up, we’ll use [Processing’s `random()` method.][23]
 It generates random floating point numbers every time the method is called.
 We can use it with one parameter (floating point or integer number), causing `random()` to generate values ranging from zero to that number.
 We can also use it with two parameters, making `random()` return values ranging from the first to the second number parameter.